pbelmann/css-giessen/blast/README.md

 	-db zebrafish.1.protein.faa \
 	-out /output/result.txt.${SGE_TASK_ID}

 The environment variable ${SGE\_TASK\_ID} is set by the gridengine when run an arrayjob.
-Let's  submit the first 100 queries as array job:
+Let's  submit the first 100 parts as array job:

 	qsub -cwd -t 1-100 blastp.sh